gonkulator/weave-clan-testplatform/README.md

 My weave-clanmgmt work is in its infancy but resides [here](https://github.com/gonkulator/weave-clanmgmt)

-In a nutshell, what this does is it allows you to define weave "C-LANS" that can then be attached to the hosting coreos platform (and to docker containers running inside the coreos nodes) via arbitrary human-meaningful names.
+In a nutshell, what this does is it allows you to define weave "C-LANS" that can then be attached to the hosting platform (and to docker containers running inside the nodes) via arbitrary human-meaningful names.
 Want a cluster member to be reachable on the "dev" clan?
 Attach it.
 Want all the members to be on the "backend" clan?
 Attach them.
 Want to remove some cluster members from the "prod" clan?
 Detach them.